City-of-Helsinki/events-helsinki-monorepo/README.md

 - [./apps/hobbies-helsinki/jest.config.js](./apps/hobbies-helsinki/jest.config.js).

+There are also some K6 performance testing scripts.
+The K6 package is included in the applications of the [apps](./apps/)-folder.
+To get more familiar with the K6 library, read the docs from https://k6.io/docs/.

 ### 5.4 CI

 CI is running on Platta (Azure DevOps & OpenShift).
 DevOps has projects for harrastukset, tapahtumat and liikunta.